Brazier85/brazier85.de/content/article/ferdy-desk/index.md

 author: "Ferdinand Berger"
 ---

 Recently I stumbled over a article on hackaday which was related to a project from David Zhang on [github](https://github.com/davidz-yt/desk-controller).
-He made a desk-controller - a small budged - stream desk.
+He made a desk-controller - a small budged - stream deck.

 <!--more-->